actuallyachraf/algebra/README.md

-This is a small library I write as a parallel of studying algebra and number theory related to cryptography it's not suitable for production usage and I doubt it will ever will.
+This is a small library I write as a parallel of studying algebra and number theory related to cryptography it's not suitable for production usage and I doubt it ever will.

 It aims to be literate.